rodrigo0345/scratch_3d_renderer/README.md

 ## Installation

-To get started with the Cool Rendering Engine, you'll need to install `SDL2` which is used for rendering the graphics.
+To get started with the Cool Rendering Engine, you'll need to install `SDL2` which is used for painting the pixels on the screen and nothing more.

 ### Installing SDL2